marcoregueira/EgoPDF/README.md

 Port of FPDF to C# and utility library

-Note that this is a port made using an automated too with some fixes, mostly for fun purposes.
+Note that this is a port made using an automated tool with some fixes, mostly for fun purposes.

 Original licence